Theohr/FleetManagementApp/README.md

   6. Set as default the project 1.
 Presentation Layer\FleetManagementServiceCore
   7. Run the project

-## Short video tutorial of the App
+## Short video tutorial of the App's functionality
   https://www.youtube.com/watch?v=a81sxuBZrVA

 ## Folder Structure